Hairy Bikers Green Curry Recipe

 Instructions

-1. Sauté: Stir-fry chicken and peppers for 1 minute.
+1. Cook the chicken: Heat oil in a large non-stick saucepan or wok.
+Stir-fry the chicken and peppers for 1 minute.

-2. Simmer: Add coconut milk, water, curry paste, lime leaves, fish sauce, and sugar.
-Simmer for 5 minutes.
+2. Build the curry base: Add coconut milk, water, curry paste, lime leaves, fish sauce, and sugar.
+Simmer for 5 minutes, stirring regularly.

 3. Thicken: Add mangetout.
-Mix cornflour and water and stir into the pan.
+Mix cornflour with 2 tbsp cold water and stir into the pan.

-4. Finish: Cook for 2-3 more minutes until the sauce is thick.
-Serve with fresh herbs.
+4. Finish: Cook for 2–3 more minutes until the sauce has thickened.
+Serve with fresh coriander and basil over rice.

 Leave a Reply